Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \textbf{Standalone self-attention}: As stated above, convolutional features do not consider the global information due to their local-biased receptive fields.
-Instead of augmenting attentional features to the convolutional ones, Ramachandran~\etal~\cite{m_standalone} proposed a fully-attentional network that replaces spatial convolutions with self-attentional modules.
-The convolutional stem (the first few convolutions) is used to capture spatial information.
+Instead of augmenting attentional features to the convolutional ones, Ramachandran~\etal~\cite{m_standalone} proposed a fully attentional network that replaces spatial convolutions with self-attentional modules.
+The convolutional stem (the first few convolutions) captures spatial information.
 They designed a small kernel (\eg $n \times n$) instead of processing the whole image simultaneously.
 This design built a computationally efficient model that enables processing images with their original sizes without downsampling.
-The computation complexity is reduced to $\mathcal{O}(hwn^2)$, where $h$ and $w$ denotes height and width, respectively.
+The computation complexity is reduced to $\mathcal{O}(hwn^2)$, where $h$ and $w$ denote height and width, respectively.
 A patch is extracted as a query along with each local patch, while the identity image is used as Value and Key.
 Calculating the attention maps follows the same steps as in Algorithm \ref{algorithm:self-attention}.
-Although stand-alone self-attention shows competitive results compared to convolutional models, it suffers from encoding positional information.
+Although standalone self-attention shows competitive results compared to convolutional models, it suffers from encoding positional information.

 \textbf{Clustered Attention}: To address the computational inefficiency of transformers, Vyas~\etal~\cite{m_clsutered} proposed a clustered attention mechanism that relies on the idea that correlated queries follow the same distribution around Euclidean centers.
-Based on this idea, they use the K-means algorithm with fixed centers to group similar queries together.
+Based on this idea, they use the K-means algorithm with fixed centers to group similar queries.
 Instead of calculating the queries for attention, they are calculated for clusters' centers.
 Therefore, the total complexity is minimized to a linear form $\mathcal{O}(qc)$, where $q$ is the number of the queries while $c$ is the cluster number.